cylab-africa/DPGs-Assessment-Toolkit/args/README.md

-This file explains the parameters for this Tool
+This file explains the parameters for this Tool:

 scanopt: Kube-hunter scanning method.
 The default is remote which is used to scan an IP address.
 ipadd: IP Address.